nconnors/CleaningData/CodeBook.md

 The aim of this project is to clean up the data and provide a summary of specific variables (means and stds) for each trial/user/activity combination.

 ## Raw Data
 The data available for analysis in the UCI HAR Dataset (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) includes training and testing samples for each subject, activity and trial combination.
 For each trial, a combined 561 different data points were recorded.
+The data has all been normalized.

 ## Processed Data
 The final tidy data set ("tidyDataSet.txt") contains the following variables: